mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - Design a sample and hold circuit.
 - What are the tradeoffs between super fast/slow sample and hold durations?
 - What are some ADC frontends?
+- What is the precision of an ADC?
+Calculate it given all the required info.

 ## DAC
 Most of my ADC/DAC questions have been in the context of embedded systems, not too much on analog design or anything.
 - How does a DAC work?
 - Design a DAC.
+- What is the precision of a DAC?
+Calculate it given all the required info.

 ## Data Storage and Memory
 - How does a microcontroller store memory and data?